 Nature and function of genetic material; classical, molecular, and developmental aspects.
 Corequisites: BIOL:5512.

 BIOL:5512 Fundamental Genetics - Graduate Discussion 1 s.h.

 Critical evaluation of classic genetics papers.
 Requirements: biology graduate standing.

-Neurobiology from molecular/cellular to systems levels, including cell biology of the neuron; membrane electrophysiology; synaptic transmission and plasticity, functional neuroanatomy, peripheral and CNS sensory systems, peripheral and CNS motor systems, autonomic systems, emotion, memory, sleep, language, attention and cognition, neuronal development.
+Neurobiology from molecular/cellular to systems levels, including cell biology of the neuron; membrane electrophysiology; synaptic transmission and plasticity, functional neuroanatomy, sensory, motor and autonomic systems; emotion, memory, sleep, language, attention and cognition, neuronal development; focus on systems and developmental neurobiology; first in a two-semester sequence.
 Same as NSCI:5653, PSY:5203.

 BIOL:6188 Seminar: Writing in Natural Sciences 2 s.h.